 Also, you are most likely just taking general credits at the community college, so it’s not like you would be missing much by taking classes there instead of a college that has a better reputation for the major you are seeking.

 If you do decide to go to a community college, always make sure that the 4-year college you plan on attending afterwards will transfer all of the credits.
-It's an easy step to take so do not forget!
-You should do this before you sign up and pay for any classes as well as to make sure that ALL of the classes will transfer succesfully.
+It’s an easy step to take so do not forget!
+You should do this before you sign up and pay for any classes as well as to make sure that ALL of the classes will transfer successfully.

 2. Take advantage of high school classes to lower your college budget.